Alexei Leonov: Soviet space program

 He was one of the 20 Soviet Air Forces pilots selected to be part of the first cosmonaut training group in 1960.
 As with most cosmonauts, Leonov was a member of the Communist Party of the Soviet Union.
 His walk in space was originally to have taken place on the Voskhod 1 mission, but this was cancelled, and the historic event happened on the Voskhod 2 flight instead.
 He was outside the spacecraft for 12 minutes and nine seconds on 18 March 1965, connected to the craft by a 4.8 m tether.

 At the end of the spacewalk, Leonov's spacesuit had inflated in the vacuum of space to the point where he could not re-enter the airlock.
 He opened a valve to allow some of the suit's pressure to bleed off and was barely able to get back inside the capsule.
-While on the mission, Leonov drew a small sketch of an orbital sunrise, producing the first ever work of art made in outer space.
+While on the mission, Leonov drew a small sketch of an orbital sunrise, the first work of art made in outer space.
 Leonov had spent eighteen months undergoing weightlessness training for the mission.